Sunday is fast approaching and it’s the first huge event of 2019 as the Masters commences at the Alexandra Palace.

 — MARK WILLIAMS M.B.E (@markwil147) January 2, 2019

-In what appears to be an especially loaded bottom half of the Masters draw, Mark Selby takes on Stephen Maguire and Shaun Murphy meets Barry Hawkins.
+In what appears to be an especially loaded bottom half, Mark Selby takes on Stephen Maguire and Shaun Murphy meets Barry Hawkins.

 Maguire, a four-time semi-finalist, qualified for the first time in three years but his reward is a date with the world number one and three-time former champion.